-Important First-Party Insurance Cases of 2017
+Important first-party insurance cases of 2017

-Third Circuit Pours Salt in The Wound, Holds Heinz Policy Void Due to Misrepresentations in the Policy Application.
+Third Circuit pours salt in the wound, holds Heinz policy void due to misrepresentations in the policy application.
 H.J.
 Heinz Co. v.
-Starr Surplus Lines Ins.
-Co., 675 Fed.
+Starr Surplus Lines Insurance Co., 675 Fed.
 App'x 122 (3d Cir.
 2017).
-Click here for Hunton Insurance Recovery Blog Post.

 H.J.
 Heinz Company's coverage dispute continued in 2017, but unfortunately did not provide more favorable results.

 As discussed in last year's annual coverage roundup, in February 2016, a Pennsylvania federal court ordered rescission of an accidental contamination and government recall insurance policy issued to Heinz after Heinz sought \$25 million from its insurer for business-interruption losses sustained after lead was found in some of its baby cereal products.

 The district court based the rescission on findings that Heinz had materially misrepresented its claim history when it purchased the policy.
 Heinz claimed the incorrect information was an inadvertent error by its new Global Insurance Director.

 Although a jury agreed that Heinz's errors were unintentional, the district court found that even unintentional material misrepresentations suffice under Pennsylvania law to void an insurance contract.

-In January of this year, the Third Circuit affirmed the district court's ruling, writing: "The materiality of Heinz's misrepresentation is self-evident.
+In January 2017, the Third Circuit affirmed the district court's ruling, writing: "The materiality of Heinz's misrepresentation is self-evident.
 For the 10-year period identified in the application, Heinz disclosed only one loss in excess of a \$5 million [self-insured retention].
-In reality, however, Heinz experienced three losses exceeding a \$5 million SIR, totaling more than \$20 million....
-Heinz's misrepresentations were of reject the risk.""
+In reality, however, Heinz experienced three losses exceeding a \$5 million SIR, totaling more than \$20 million. ...
+Heinz's misrepresentations were of such magnitude that they deprived Starr of 'its freedom of choice in determining whether to accept or reject the risk."

 As previously explained, the decision offers an important reminder that an insurance application is not just a procedural hurdle to obtaining a policy.

 Insurers frequently look for grounds to try to rescind their insurance policies, and, for that reason, the facts and information provided therein may be a later bar to coverage if the information proves to be inaccurate.
-Policyholders should work with critical personnel, through risk managers, insurance brokers, and coverage counsel to ensure that application disclosures and submissions are accurate.